Taipingjing: Fundamental concepts in the Taipingjing

-The Taipingjing is a guide that reveals the proper methods to bring forward an era of great peace or equality – the "Great Peace" -, an idea that probably dates back to the Warring States period.
+The Taipingjing is a guide that reveals the proper methods to bring forward an era of great peace or equality, the "Great Peace", an idea which probably dates back to the Warring States period.
 The idea of the "Great Peace" became more prominent during the Han period.
 The main idea brought forward by the scriptures is that the world is in a terrible state of chaos.
 There is a loss of cosmic balance, and this is made obvious by omens such as droughts, floods, famines, epidemics and other natural disasters.
 There is also chaos in the courts of the imperial house, proven by recorded events such as freakish births (perhaps a hint at the meddling of eunuchs), all of which demonstrate Heaven's displeasure towards the mortal realm.
 Humans have been polluted by their sins and their ancestors' sins (evil accumulated through many generations).
 The Universe reciprocates the mortal realm's condition; for there to be balance again, the people must heal themselves and cultivate their inner Dao.
 Salvation lies in the hand of great princes known as Celestial Masters.
 Chinese antiquity was divided into three eras: High Antiquity, Middle Antiquity and Late Antiquity, but it was only High Antiquity that contained a time of Great Peace, maintained with the collaborative efforts of the rulers of that era and the Celestial Masters.
 There was no infant mortality, no bad harvests and the climate was convenient.
 This balance was so delicate that the suffering of one entity was enough to make things out of synch.
 The Taipingjing claimed that a better era than the one experienced by the Han dynasty can only begin with the emergence of a new healthy emperor, a new Heavenly Mandate and an end to evil omens.